-And Masha, Tranquillam House’s owner takes things to the extreme.
+And Masha, Tranquillam House’s owner, takes things to the extreme.

-And gives them microdoses of psychedelics so they can truly be transformed.
+She starves her guests through fasting.
+Gets them to dig their own graves.
+And gives them microdoses of psychedelics so they can truly be “transformed.”

-In the book, the retreat begins with “a period of silence lasting five days, during which there will be no talking, no touching, no reading, no writing, no eye contact with other guests or your own companions.”
+In the book, the retreat begins with “a period of silence lasting five days, during which there will be no talking, no touching, no reading, no writing, no eye contact with other guests or their own companions.”